tajespasarela/tailwind-editor/README.md

 $ npm run dev
 ```

-In the [latest version of Vite](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md) we are using, the default port is `5153`:
+We are using the [latest version of Vite](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md), so the default port is `5153`:

 ![Running Vite](images/running-vite.png)